slackapi/template-actionable-notifications/README.md

 > :sparkles: *Updated December 2019: As we have introduced some new features, this tutorial and the code samples have been updated!*

 Changes:
+  * Using bot token (xoxb) instead of the user token
-  * Permission scopes are now more granular
+  * The bot permission scopes have become more granular
   * Block Kit is replacing the previous way to compose message UI

 ---